92kns/image-processing-flask/README.md

 Welcome!
 This is a flask application that can perform image processing tasks or let you browse by pixel dimensions.

 ## Using locally
-The simplest way would to be to have `docker` & `docker-compose` installed and running the following commands
+If you don't want to go to the above GCP-hosted link and want to use it locally, the simplest way would to be to have `docker` & `docker-compose` installed and running the following command

 ```bash
 docker-compose up --build